RetroPie/RetroPie-Docs/docs/SSH.md

 **NOTE** Your Raspberry Pi needs to be connected to the same network (either via Ethernet or Wifi Dongle) as the computer you are accessing it from.

+**Starting with RetroPie 4.2, in order to keep the default image secure SSH is disabled by default.
+It can be re-enabled in raspi-config in interfacing options >> SSH >> Enable**

 When you first start putty you can sign in with the following credentials:

 ![putty](https://cloud.githubusercontent.com/assets/10035308/10655671/23eaa6b2-7834-11e5-8c85-9266c5ab808a.png)